 Trash can marks stipulated for waste disposal

-In Europe, the disposal method of electrical and electronic equipment is defined in detail, and this trash can mark indicates that it is a product that has cleared the regulations.
-If the product is also sold in Europe, there is no need to turn off the display, so it is a common story to sell it in Japan with the same display.
+In Europe, disposal methods for electrical and electronic equipment are defined in detail, and this trash can mark indicates that the product has cleared that regulation.
+If the product is also sold in Europe, there is no need to erase the label, so it is often the case that it is sold even if it is Japan with the display as it is.

-We also make many products for Europe at our chinese factories, and we sell them to Japan as they are.
-Japanese people who saw this display were once asked if they needed a recycling license.
+At our factories in China, we also make many products for the European market, and we sell them to Japan as well.
+Japan people who saw this sign once asked if they needed a recycling license or something.

-Please refer to this page of JETRO for this mark.
-Overview of the JETRO_ Trade and Investment Consultation _WEEE (Electrical and Electronic Waste) Directive: EU
+For more information on this mark, please refer to this page of JETRO.
+JETRO_Trade and Investment Consultation _WEEE (Electrical and Electronic Waste) Directive Summary: EU

-However, although it is a mark that is not directly related to Sales in Japan, if you look at these things, europe and other countries have firmly established methods for disposing of electronic devices, and it is certain that you can get a glimpse of the high level of environmental awareness.
+However, although this mark is not directly related to the sale of Japan, looking at these marks, Europe and other countries have firmly defined how to dispose of electronic devices, and it is certain that we can catch a glimpse of the high level of environmental awareness.

 Recycling mark for lithium-ion batteries (mobile batteries)

-Finally, apart from the charging adapter at the beginning, I would like to explain a little about lithium-ion batteries that have recently become a hot topic.
+Finally, apart from the charging adapter at the beginning, I would like to explain a little about lithium-ion batteries, which have been a hot topic recently.

-Many of you may have seen this recycling mark in lithium-ion batteries (mobile batteries), etc.?
+There are many people who have seen this recycling mark with lithium-ion batteries (mobile batteries) etc.

-As a matter of fact, at this stage in December 2020, the Ministry of Economy, Trade and Industry does not require the display of this recycling mark, but many companies are displaying this recycling mark.
+As a matter of fact, as of December 2020, the Ministry of Economy, Trade and Industry has not mandated the display of this recycling mark, but there are many companies displaying this recycling mark.

-In other words, it does not cost money to display itself, and some inspection institutions issue PSE inspection reports on the assumption that this mark is displayed.
+In other words, it does not cost money to display this mark, and some inspection organizations issue PSE inspection reports on the premise of displaying this mark.

-Due to the rapid increase in fire accidents and the like, nearly two years have passed since the PSE legislation of mobile batteries has been decided, but the Ministry of Economy, Trade and Industry does not say anything about disposal (recycling) because it does not matter whether it is thought that there can be a fire accident in disposal, I do not know whether it does not say anything because it does not matter there, In any case, it is our view that it is better to only mark.
+It has been nearly two years since the PSE legislation for mobile batteries was decided due to the rapid increase in fire accidents and the like, but the reason why the Ministry of Economy, Trade and Industry does not say anything about disposal (recycling) is whether it thinks that there is no fire accident in disposal, or whether it does not say anything because it is not related to that, I do not know, In any case, our view is that it is better to display only the mark.

-This was the explanation of the mark on PSE display.
-To be honest, we do not accept inquiries about displaying marks only, but if you are assuming certification, we will follow up in various ways, so please feel free to contact us if you are considering authentication.
+The above was the explanation of the mark related to the PSE display.
+To be honest, we do not accept inquiries regarding only the display of marks, but we will follow up on various matters for those who are premised on certification, so if you are considering certification, please do not hesitate to contact us.